rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-11, from: RTÉ News

-A 12-year-old girl has died after getting into difficulty while swimming in a river in Co Tipperary this afternoon.
+A 12-year-old girl has died after getting into difficulty while swimming in a river in Co Tipperary.

 <br>